BillOfSaleNow

 Selling a travel trailer through a private party transaction in Louisiana requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Louisiana DMV that you have sold the travel trailer to protect yourself from future liability.
+4. Release of liability — notifies the Louisiana DMV you have transferred ownership

 Louisiana title transfer notes